NREL/EnergyPlus/design/FY2019/NFP-AFNFanModel.md

 \paragraph{Field: Fan Name}\label{field-fan-name-000}

 The name identifying an AirflowNetwork constant volume fan in an air distribution system.
-This name must be the same as the name of the associated Fan:ConstantVolume,~ Fan:OnOff or Fan:VariableVolume object.
+This name must be the same as the name of the associated Fan:ConstantVolume,~ Fan:OnOff or Fan:VariableVolume, or Fan:SystemModel object.
 This name will be referenced by an AirflowNetwork:Distribution:Linkage object to represent a component.

 \paragraph{Field: Supply Fan Object Type}\label{field-supply-fan-object-type}